 Leaders have a responsibility to ensure they celebrate even the smallest wins in this climate.
 They should be sharing every little victory with the entire company to foster a culture of cheering.
 With everything going on in the world, we should find joy in the little things and celebrate as much (and as often) as possible.

 Doing a regular check-in with your employees is the single most effective way of providing transparency and reassurance.
 Lack of regular check-ins can be unsettling for employees as they could consider it as a sign of impending trouble.
-In the very least, your teams will likely end up using their imaginations to fill in those gaps in communication.
+At the very least, your teams will likely end up using their imaginations to fill in those gaps in communication.

 It goes without saying that you should be present for your team and employees whenever needed.
 Encourage them to share their frustrations to help with the transition into the new normal.
 The weight of the current situation can really take its toll on mental health, so be available in your team’s hour of need.